DISCOVERY

 ALFRED LOWE

 A ceramic artist based in Adelaide, Alfred Lowe is an Arrernte person from Snake Well in the Central Desert, north of Alice Springs.
-Lowe’s interest in fine arts was inspired by his upbringing in Alice Springs.
-He recalls watching Anmatyerre artist, Clifford Possum Tjapaltjarri, paint for hours while he spent significant time at Araluen Arts and Cultural Precinct as a child and teenager.
-Lowe’s ceramics explore themes of Country using form and texture informed by his intimate knowledge of the Central Desert landscape.
+Lowe’s interest in art, particularly ceramics and sculpture, was inspired by his upbringing in Alice Springs.
+Lowe’s hand-built ceramics explore themes of Country using form and texture informed by his intimate knowledge of the Central Desert landscape.
 His work also reflects his interest in politics and racial justice, examining how culture and identity are navigated in modern times.
+Alfred moved to Adelaide in 2014 to pursue university studies and started making ceramics in late 2021 beginning his practice at the APY Studio in Adelaide.

 Image: Alfred Lowe, 2022.